 Penn Brain Science, Translation, Innovation, and Modulation Center

-The Penn Brain Science, Translation, Innovation, and Modulation (brainSTIM) Center brings together a team of leading neuroscientists, neurologists, psychiatrists, psychologists, and engineers the University of Pennsylvania who use groundbreaking neuromodulation techniques to research, repair, and enhance human brain function.
+The Penn Brain Science, Translation, Innovation, and Modulation (brainSTIM) Center brings together a team of leading neuroscientists, neurologists, psychiatrists, psychologists, and engineers from the University of Pennsylvania who use groundbreaking neuromodulation techniques to research, repair, and enhance human brain function.
 In order to accomplish this goal, the brainSTIM Center has created a framework for cooperation that cuts across departmental and institutional boundaries.
 The center promotes intellectually rewarding, productive, and novel scientific collaborations in the field of neuromodulation by leveraging critical skills and resources, creating unique opportunities for growth, innovation, and sustainability for neuromodulation research.

-Wednesday, July 14, 2021
+Wednesday, August 4, 2021

 HAPPENING NOW: Watch the CNDS' latest segment in their "The Neuromodulation and Neuroimaging Relevant to Affective Disorders Speaker Series", which will feature Conor Liston, MD, PhD.
 Follow @DesmondOathes for updates and for the link to watch!

 MINS & brainSTIM Center Year of Neurmodulation Symposium

 Wednesday, April 6, 2022

 8:30 am - 6:00 pm

 Join the Mahoney Institute for Neurosciences and the brainSTIM Center on April 6, 2022 in Smilow Auditorium for the 37th Annual MINS "Year of Neuromodulation" Symposium!
 Currently welcoming poster submissions until March 25th.